 SLA for Corrective Action - 24 Hours

 SLA for Corrective Action - 4 business days

 SLA for Corrective Action - 6 business days

 This document defines the standards that are applicable to the Walldorf support process in general.
 The terms “Company” and “Partner” used in this document shall correspond to the following terms defined under the Agreement and under this Attachment:

 “Company” shall mean Walldorf and/ or its affiliated group companies.

 “Partner” shall mean billing Partner as set forth under the Agreement.

 2.3 Categorization of Incidents.
-Walldorf and Partner agree to apply the Walldorf standard definitions and categorizations for Incidents as they are defined by the Walldorf Support Standards.
+Walldorf and Partner agree to apply the Walldorf standard definitions and categorizations for Incidents as the Walldorf Support Standards define them.